 A thankfulness tree displayed inside or outside your classroom is a great reminder to everyone about what they have to be thankful for.
 I blew up the image of the tree to 200% and it printed on 4 pieces of paper that I cut out and taped together.
 You could make it even bigger depending on the size of your bulletin board.

-Students can then write things that they are thankful for on the leaves and add it to the tree.
+Students can then write things that they are thankful for on the leaves and add them to the tree.
 This makes a great display for Thanksgiving.
 You can involve families in the process by sending some leaves home and having them fill out with a family member.

 Want to use these activities for your classroom?
 You can find all of them included in this pack: